CALIFORNIA FREELANCERS

 Dependents (spouse/domestic partner, children, children of spouse/domestic partner, children placed with you for adoption, all under age 26 ) can be added for $250 per month for the 1st Dependent, plus $100 per month for each additional dependent.

+Dependents may be added during initial enrollment and annual open enrollments when you’ve re-qualified for a subsequent Coverage Period.
 Exceptions are made for special “life events”, i.e. birth, marriage, adoption, involuntary termination of a dependents’ prior coverage, etc. Example: a spouse’s current employer provided insurance is terminated by the employer.
-In this case, the soon-to-be formerly covered dependent can join PHBP without interruption.
+In this case, the spouse can join PHBP without interruption.

 If you have a qualifying “life event”, you must notify the Plan Administrator within 30 days or your otherwise eligible dependent could be denied coverage.